pizzalover125/digitPredictor/README.md

 # digitPredictor
 A digit predictor CNN model made in TensorFlow.
 I converted it to TensorFlowJS and made a website.
 Visit website at https://supercoolai.netlify.app/.
-Read more at https://supercoolai.netlify.app/about.txt.